Nicholas II: First World War

 The Duma was still calling for political reforms, and unrest continued throughout the war.
-Cut off from public opinion, Nicholas could not see the dynasty was tottering.
+Cut off from public opinion, Nicholas could not see the dynasty was under threat.
 With Nicholas at the front, domestic issues and control of the capital were left with his wife.
-However, Alexandra's relationship with Grigori Rasputin, and her German background, discredited the dynasty's authority.
-Nicholas had been repeatedly warned about the destructive influence of Rasputin but failed to remove him.
+However, Alexandra's relationship with Rasputin, and her German background, discredited the dynasty's authority.
+Nicholas had been warned about the destructive public perception of Rasputin but failed to remove him.
 Rumors and accusations about Alexandra and Rasputin appeared; Alexandra was even accused of harboring treasonous sympathies towards Germany.
-Anger at Nicholas's failure to act and the damage Rasputin's influence was doing to Russia's war effort and the monarchy led to Rasputin's murder by nobles, led by Prince Felix Yusupov and Grand Duke Dmitri Pavlovich, a cousin of the tsar, on Saturday 17 December 1916 (O.S.) / 30 December 1916 (N.S.).
+Anger at Nicholas's failure to act, and Rasputin's perceived influence on the failing Russian war effort and on the monarchy, resulted in Rasputin's murder by nobles, led by Prince Felix Yusupov and Grand Duke Dmitri Pavlovich, a cousin of the tsar, on 17 December 1916 (O.S.) / 30 December 1916 (N.S.).